aamitssharma07/RAG-powered-LLM-Bot/README.md

 ## Usage

 - **Sending Messages**: Type a message or speak using the voice input button, and the chatbot will respond.
-- **Text and Voice Output**: Bot generated both text and audio responses, which can be played by clicking the volume icon in the chatbot's response.
+- **Text and Voice Output**: The bot generated both text and audio responses, which can be played by clicking the volume icon in the chatbot's response.
 - **Multi-Turn Conversations**: You can ask follow-up questions, and the chatbot will maintain the context of the conversation.

 ## Future Enhancements

 - **Improve Retrieval Accuracy**: Fine-tune semantic matching for more nuanced queries.
 - **Scalability**: Optimize the vector database for larger datasets and faster retrieval.
-- **User Feedback**: Implement a feedback mechanism for users to rate the bot's responses for continuous improvement.
+- **API Creation and Integration**: Create an API for the backend and then integrate it with the front end.
+- **Deployment**: Once the front end is integrated with the backend then we will deploy the project on live server.